Face negotiation theory: Background

 Ting-Toomey expanded this thinking and conceptualized face as an individual's claimed sense of favorable social self-image in a relational and network context.
 Facework is defined as clusters of communicative behaviors that are used to enact self-face and to uphold, challenge/threaten, or support the other person's face.
+In other words, facework is the sum of all messages received by someone that helps them gain or lose face.

-With these concepts and frameworks, the face-negotiation theory investigated intercultural conflict styles.
+With these concepts and frameworks, the face-negotiation theory investigates intercultural conflict styles.
 The perceived or actual conflict differences revolved around three issues: content, relational, and identity.
 Content conflict refers to the substantive issues external to the individual involved.
 Relational conflict refers to how individuals define, or would like to define, the particular relationship in that particular conflict episode.
 The identity-based conflict concerns issues of identity confirmation-rejection, respect-disrespect, and approval-disapproval.
 In this way, identity issues are tied closely to culture-based face-orientation factors.
 A face-threatening episode is an identity expectancy violation episode.
 Thus, the face-negotiation theory views conflict, intercultural conflict in particular, as a situation that demands active facework management from the two interdependent conflict parties.
 It can also be noted that in face-negotiation, individuals negotiate face not only with others but with themselves, as well.

 The theory has gone through multiple iterations since its creation.
-There is a 1988 version of seven assumptions and 12 propositions, a 1998 version of seven assumptions and 32 propositions, and most recent the 2005 version of seven assumptions and 24 propositions.
+There is a 1988 version of seven assumptions and 12 propositions, a 1998 version of seven assumptions and 32 propositions, and, most recently, the 2005 version of seven assumptions and 24 propositions.